chakeson/Reading-order/reading-order/README.md

 - Properly type all :any
     - Type useGlobalContext hook

-- Write about pages content text

-- Set up website icons.

-- Consider adding contact form to about page.

-- Fix book for empty progress

-- Fix loggout

 # Start and set up

 Look at [.env.example](.env.example) for the template for your .env file in the same directory.
+After that launch it with `yarn start`.

 # Important libraries